Home Education Programs

 Homeschool parents sometimes ask what content is appropriate to a given course.
 PA has certain standards which a homeschool parent may wish to explore in planning their own program.
 Nothing requires a home education program to contain the same course content or to offer courses in the same order as the public school regulations.

 The appendices contain assessment rubrics for: (A) Reading; writing; speaking and listening; characteristics of the English language; research.
-(B) Science and technology.
+(B) Science, Environment, Ecology, and Technology and Engineering.
 (C) Civics; government; economics; geography; history.
-(D) Arts and humanities; health; health, safety and physical education; family and consumer services.
+(D) Arts and humanities; health; health, safety, and physical education; family and consumer services.
 (E) Career education and work.

 PA Core Standards contain these rubrics in PDF format and can be downloaded and printed.
 The